What is Sports Equality?

 The Club is required by law not to unlawfully discriminate against its Stakeholders and recognises its legal obligations under, and will abide by the requirements of, the Equality Act 2010, and any equivalent legislation (as amended) in any UK jurisdiction, Jersey, Guernsey or the Isle of Man and any later amendments to such legislation or subsequent equality related legislation that may be relevant to the Club.
 The Club will seek advice each time this Policy is reviewed to ensure it continues to reflect the current legal framework and good practice.

 The Club considers that canoeing is a gender affected sport under the Equality Act 2010 and will adhere to the BC/Canoe England guidance and policy in relation to participation by transgender athletes.
-The BC/Canoe England do not currently have a policy for transgender in place however any queries should be directed to the Lead Officer for Equality in the first instance.
+The BC/Canoe England do not currently have a policy for transgender in place however any queries should be directed to [email protected] in the first instance.

 A copy of the policy will be available to all members and employees of The Club.
 All persons shall respect, act in accordance with, and thereby support and promote the spirit and intentions of this policy.
 If you would like to request any of the documents in this section in an alternative format please contact us by emailing [email protected].